 Section 47605, subdivision (b), mandates an activity on school districts by requiring written factual findings when a charter petition is denied.
-Therefore, staff finds that this statute is subject to article XIII B, section 6, so it is further discussed below under issues 2 and 3.
+Therefore, the Commission finds that this statute is subject to article XIII B, section 6, so it is further discussed below under issues 2 and 3.

-Subdivision (b) of section 47605 states that after charter petition review and a public hearing, "the school district shall either grant or deny the charter" within a specified timeframe unless the district makes "written factual findings, specific to the particular petition" that it should not be approved.
-Criteria for denial are also specified under subdivision (b).
-However, the claimed
+Subdivision (b) of section 47605 states that after charter petition review and a public hearing, "the school district shall either grant or deny the charter" within a specified timeframe unless the district makes "written factual findings, specific to the particular petition" that it should not